tobigiwa/screenMonitor/README.md

 ## Liscremon

-Liscremon, Linux Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS).
+Liscremon, [Linux](https://en.wikipedia.org/wiki/Linux) Screen Monitor, is the linux specific distribution of this project, all intention is to make this available on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) and [MacOS](https://en.wikipedia.org/wiki/MacOS).
 It's Linux for now, because it is the development environment I use.
-I own a banged-up HP Pavilion, so Windows(WinScreMon) support is definately coming.
-For the MacOS(DaScreMon🤗),I'll be expecting the PR, I seriously cannot afford a Mac, shit is just too expensive.
+I own a banged-up HP Pavilion, so Windows (WinScreMon) support is definately coming.
+For the MacOS(DaScreMon🤗), I'll be expecting the PR, I seriously cannot afford a Mac, shit is just too expensive.
 After the first developer release, support for windows would make the second developer release.

 This README.md is meant to invite contributions to the project, I believe am working too slow on it, also because I just want more opinions on the features that would be useful (building in secret is not so much fun as I thought).
 So, if you want to touch grass with this codebase, THANK YOU 🙌🏿🙌🏿🙌🏿 and here are the things you should know.